Deeply Rooted Co-op FAQs

 Q: What is the difference between half and full days options?

-A: We have limited half day options for AM or PM.
+A: We have limited half day options for AM only.
 We cap half day spots at about 20% of each class size (ideally 8-10).
-Half day options are very limited and based on availability.
+Half day options are very limited and based on availability for 3rd-5th, 6th-8th, and 9th-12th Cohorts.
+Half day AM only is widely available for the PK-2nd Cohort.

 Q: What is the total cost per semester?

 A: See our Co-op Costs.
-It depends on half day or full day.
-We have limited spots for half day options.
-We cap them at about 20% of each classroom of students.
+It depends on half day AM or full day.
+We cap half day AM options at about 20% of each classroom of students, except for the PK-2nd Cohort which is widely available as a half day option.

-Q: What is the schedule for the school year?
+Q: What are the Calendar and schedule for the school year?

 Q: Is there ANY work expected outside of community Day?